 Reason with shapes and their attributes

-shapes.
-They compare and classify shapes by their sides and angles, and
+Students describe and analyze shapes by examining their sides and

-- An understanding of how shapes are described by specific attributes is key to being able to compare different shapes.
+- Students need an understanding of how shapes are described by

 - Dividing shapes into equal shares is related to a basic understanding of fractions.

 - What is the definition of the following shapes: triangle, quadrilateral, pentagon, hexagon, and cube?

 - How do students demonstrate an understanding of dividing shapes into equal shares?

 - Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.

 - Partition a rectangle into rows and columns of same-size squares and count to find the total number of them.

 - Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
 Recognize that equal shares of identical wholes need not have the same shape.